 Replacing Your Laminar Flow Hood Filter

-Clean and sterile environments are required in many areas of research.
+Clean air environments are required in many areas of research.
 Laminar flow hoods play a crucial role in creating these environments.
 They rely on high performance filters to remove particles from the air before it flows through the workspace.
 Laminar flow hoods use pre-filters and high efficiency particulate air (HEPA) filters to create an environment with very low levels of contamination.
 It is important to know when and how to replace these filters, without risking contamination to the environment.

 Laminar Flow Hood Filters